 The initial investment needed to open a personal trainer business is quite low.
 You may need to obtain a certification which shouldn’t cost more than $2,000.
 You will also need to pay for liability insurance, which shouldn’t cost more than $200-$300 per year.

 Additionally, remember the initial advertising cost.
 You should apportion about $1,000 for it.
-You will most likely need some business cards, flyers, or even a newspaper or radio ad.
-Also pay attention to your online presence- factor in the costs of running a website and social media accounts and advertising.
+You will most likely need some business cards, fitness flyers, or even a newspaper or radio ad.
+Also, pay attention to your online presence- factor in the costs of running a website and social media accounts and advertising.